-This is a nice Early Riverside pressing with excellent sound!
+This is a nice Early Riverside stereo pressing (not as pictured) with excellent sound!
 It’s also a title Mobile Fidelity ruined, and having just played this record, I can see hear how they did it.

 First of all, the guitar and the drums are tonally right on the money.
 Mobile Fidelity of course brightened up both and the results are a phony sounding guitar and a phony sounding drum kit, with tizzy cymbals.
 (The Wes Montgomery MoFi title has many of the same faults, but it’s not quite as bad as this one.)